Services

 • Attachment trauma happens when your earliest experiences of love, safety, and connection were inconsistent, overwhelming, frightening, or confusing.
 It’s not always caused by something dramatic — often it comes from the small, repeated moments when your emotional or physical needs weren’t fully seen, understood, or responded to with care.

-• Yes, I'm currently in network with Highmark WV, BCBS, UHC/PEIA/Surest, and Aetna.
+• Yes, I'm currently in network with Highmark WV, BCBS, UHC/PEIA/Surest.

 • Not at all.